 4 jars of 250 ml, wide-mouth jars with clean, metal, tight-fitting lid

-Let the jam mixture sit at room temperature 24 hours (over night) to extract maximum amount of juice and pectin.
+1. Wash, drain and pit the cherries.
+Discard bruised or discoloured.
+In a large stainless steel or a heavy -based saucepan, place the cherries and sugar, alternatively.
+Let the jam mixture sit at room temperature 24 hours (or over night) to extract maximum amount of juice and pectin.

-8. Take the jam off the stove and spoon it into sterilized jars and seal.
+5. Take the jam off the stove, cover the saucepan with a clean kitchen towel and allow to cool.
+Spoon the jam into sterilized jars and seal.
 When potting make sure there are no air pockets or corners of the jar left unfilled.
-Invert and allow the jars to sit in this position for 30-40 minutes.